Funeral arrangements announced for Cobb deputies killed last week

 Arrangements will also be live-streamed, according to the sheriff's office.

 The deputies were shot and killed Thursday night in west Cobb while serving an arrest warrant, according to police.
-The shooting occurred at 2474 Hampton Glen Court in the Hampton Glen subdivision near the intersection of John Ward and Irwin roads, close to Cheatham Hill Elementary School.
+The shooting occurred at 2474 Hampton Glen Court in the Hampton Glen subdivision near the intersection of John Ward and Irwin roads.

 "They were outstanding men.
 Men of character and integrity.
 Family men, loved by their families and their kids.
 That's what the wives explained to us," Sheriff Craig Owens said Friday.